-The Living Environments Lab (LEL) of the Wisconsin Institute for Discovery welcomes students, trainees, and fellows for short-term and longer-term projects, including course projects, paid positions, and fellowships.
-The WID is a public transdisciplinary research institute at the University of Wisconsin–Madison, focusing on the interfaces of computation, laboratory science, healthcare, the humanities, and entrepreneurship.
+The Living Environments Lab at the Wisconsin Institute for Discovery welcomes students, trainees, and fellows for short-term and longer-term projects, including course projects, paid positions, and fellowships.
+WID is a public interdisciplinary research institute at the University of Wisconsin–Madison, focusing on data science, tissue engineering, omics research, and complex systems.
 If you are interested in working with our lab or seeking more information, please do not hesitate to contact us.

-The LEL encourages current undergraduate students to consider joining the LEL.
+The LEL encourages current undergraduate students to consider joining lab.
 Students may participate for a semester, a year, or longer.
 Most work is done either for course credit (independent study, research credits) or as a volunteer.

-The LEL actively engages undergraduates in research projects.
-These research projects are supervised by LEL faculty, a graduate student, or a postdoctoral fellow.
+The lab actively engages undergraduates in research projects.
+These research projects are supervised by lab faculty, a graduate student, or a postdoctoral fellow.
 Job duties would vary depending on the research project that is undertaken.
-Please see the LEL People page and the LEL Projects page for more information about our faculty and student research interests and current research projects.
-Open positions will be posted on our Job Opportunities page.

-Another opportunity for undergraduates to join the LEL is as a volunteer tour docent, who can assist in public and private CAVE tours.
+Another opportunity for undergraduates to join the lab is as a volunteer tour docent, who can assist in public and private CAVE tours.
 The projected volunteering hours for the docents is five hours per month.
-Duties at the tours include escorting guests to and from the Town Center Welcome Desk and the LEL CAVE, informing guests about new and ongoing research conducted at the LEL, and assisting LEL researchers manage the flow of the tours.
-Other duties include attending a weekly LEL staff meeting.
+Duties at the tours include escorting guests to and from the Town Center Welcome Desk and the CAVE, informing guests about new and ongoing research conducted at the lab, and helping researchers manage the flow of the tours.
+Other duties include attending a weekly lab staff meeting.

 The LEL welcomes current graduate students with interests whose training and research focus align with our laboratory goals.
-Graduate students spend at least one academic semester with the LEL; longer appointments are preferred.
+Graduate students spend at least one academic semester with the lab; longer appointments are preferred.

-The LEL welcomes postdoctoral fellows whose research training aligns with the goals of the lab and the WID faculty and Discovery Fellows.
+The Living Environments Lab welcomes postdoctoral fellows whose research training aligns with the goals of the lab and the WID faculty and Discovery Fellows.
 Trainees with interests in virtual reality, visualization, humanities, health informatics, home healthcare, psychology, mobile health, and human factors are invited to join our research lab in WID.

 Funding opportunities that support post-doctoral training in the LEL can be found at CIBM and AHRQ.
 Candidates proposing individual applications should identify and talk with a faculty member they wish to collaborate with at least three months before the application is due.